About This Blog (revised December, 2017)

 c.
 In the right hand position is a list of the 5 most recent posts; click on one to bring it to the top.

 d.
 Second from the right is an “Archives.”
 After the name of each month is the number of postings during that month.
 Click on a month to bring up that month’s blog postings.
-This is probably the easiest way to access all of one of our previous adventures on this blog, which I will list here as a sort of table of contents:
+This is probably the easiest way to access all of one of our previous voyages on this blog, which I will list here as a sort of table of contents (note that the dates indicated are when the posts went up on the blog, not when we were sailing on the cruise):

 — Grand South America & Antarctica Voyage can be found at December 2011 through March 2012: